Hemlock Woolly Adelgid

 Biological controls are being used to reduce the impact of hemlock woolly adelgid across the landscape.
 Two biological control agents have been used in Vermont: the Laricobius nigrinus beetle and the Lecanicillium muscarium fungus.

-Hemlock woolly adelgid has been confirmed in parts of Vermont.
+Hemlock woolly adelgid has been confirmed in southern Vermont.

 Connecticut Agricultural Experiment Station Archive, Connecticut Agricultural Experiment Station, Bugwood.org